National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

 ## Assignments

 1. Add a new variable to `pt` from an existing input table.
-2. Improve the definition of the `event_animal` variable by using a look up table.
+2.  ~~Improve the definition of the `event_animal` variable by using a look up table.~~
+3. Upgrade the `event_animal` code to use codeset qqq.
+    1. Replace the WHERE clause …qqq
-3. Incorporate a new input table into `pt`.
+4. Incorporate a new input table into `pt`.
-4. List three areas outside software development where it’s advantageous to breakup bigger challenges into smaller ones.
+5. List three areas outside software development where it’s advantageous to breakup bigger challenges into smaller ones.
-5. Color code the workbooks transforms.
+6. Color code the workbooks transforms.
 Think which parts belong to what category.
     1.  “omop source”: dark purple (#7B64FF)
     2.  “n3c derived”: light purple (#AEA1FF)